 Try not to be too shocked at the amount of Nutella consumed in Italy.
 This nutty flavored chocolate spread is everywhere and consumed in great quantities by adults as well as children.
 Italians have quite the sweet tooth!
 You’ll find jars at any supermarket, ready to spread onto thick slices of fresh bread from the bakers (Panificio) or cake shop (Pasticceria).
 There you’ll also find a choice of many pastries filled with Nutella.
 Go on, try some!

-When you visit Italy, you will be staying in one of a variety of types of accommodation, either a campsite, hotel, agriturisimo, or the home of a friend or relative.
+When you visit Italy with kids, you will be staying in one of a variety of types of accommodation, either a campsite, hotel, agriturisimo, or the home of a friend or relative.
 During your stay you’re likely to come across a variety of upcoming events taking place at the local theatre, museum, or in the town square (piazza).
 It may be worth popping into your nearest Pro Loco or Tourist Information Office (one in each town), where usually there is a member of the staff who can speak a little English.
 They will be able to give you details on any type of entertainment in the area suitable for yourself and children.
 It is not difficult to find a children’s play area, many of which are located in small parks within the town’s gardens (gardini) or parks (parco) and quite a few now have the special soft flooring.

 It may be a good idea to read up on the area where you will be staying and make a rough itinerary of things you may like to do and places of interest to visit, mixed in with fun things for the young ones.
 You know your child’s boredom threshold better than anyone!

 One thing I will say is, don’t be put off letting your children join in fun with the local Italian children just because they may not understand each other.
-You’ll find that no matter what, when it’s playtime, nothing else matters!
+You’ll find that no matter what when it’s playtime, nothing else matters!